UFC Hottie Arianny Celeste Busts Out Of Plunging Dress While Enjoying A Glass Of Wine

 Arianny Celeste looks stunning in her latest Instagram update.
 The UFC ring girl revealed her idea of a good time as she posted a photo from her bedroom wearing a sexy little dress on Thursday.

 In the snapshot, Arianny sat on her bed as she rocked a plunging red dress with white spots.
-The ensemble left little to the imagination as it showed off Celeste’s massive cleavage, tiny waist, and long, lean legs.
+The ensemble left little to the imagination as it showed off her massive cleavage, tiny waist, and long, lean legs.

 Arianny also held a glass of wine in her hand as she revealed in the caption that she considers wine in bed to be her idea of a party, claiming that she must be growing up.